mmmsole/DatabaseProject/README.md

+### Databases and Big Data 2022-2023
+## PROJECT – Group B

+# Formula 1 World Championship 2002 - 2022 data

 We provided one single ".py" file, namely "app.py", containing the code to create the tables, populate them and run the queries.
 The application is designed to run on both any IDE you may decide to use, and directly on the terminal.
 Let's see how to handle the app in both cases.

-USING THE TERMINAL
+### USING THE TERMINAL
 1)
-- open a terminal (cmd, Powershell, etc.)
+- Open a terminal (cmd, Powershell, etc.);
-- if not already done, install the libraries we used in the application (MYSQL.CONNECTOR, Pandas, tabulate)
+- if not already done, install the libraries we used in the application (MYSQL.CONNECTOR, Pandas, tabulate);
-- cd to the directory where you saved the folder
+- cd to the directory where you saved the folder;
-- run "py app.py"/"python app.py"
+- run "py app.py"/"python app.py".

 2)
 Then, you will be required to insert your name and the password through which you get connected to MySQL.